 Exploring Perfume Types — A Fragrance Lover’s Guide

-Have you ever wondered why some fragrances are labeled parfum, while others are called eau de parfum, eau de toilette or cologne?
+Have you ever wondered why some fragrances are labeled extrait de parfum, while others are called eau de parfum, eau de toilette or eau de cologne?
 You’re definitely not alone.

 Though it can seem confusing, there's a simple principle that lies behind the lingo: the difference between perfume types is the amount of perfume concentration they contain.

 What is perfume concentration?
 Perfume concentration is the percentage of aromatic materials (aka the "juice") in a fragrance.
-For example, an Eau de Parfum generally contains between fifteen and twenty percent perfume concentration, while a Parfum (also known as Extrait de Parfum) contains between twenty and forty percent.
-This difference in percentage is what makes an Eau de Parfum somewhat lighter in character, and also less costly, than a Parfum.
+For example, an Eau de Parfum generally contains between fifteen and twenty percent perfume concentration, while an Extrait de Parfum contains between twenty and forty percent.
+This difference in percentage is what makes an Eau de Parfum somewhat lighter in character, and also less costly, than an Extrait.

 The amount of perfume concentration affects a scent's longevity as well.
-An Eau de Parfum will typically last four to five hours on the skin, while a Parfum will last for six to eight hours or longer.
+An Eau de Parfum will typically last four to five hours on the skin, while an Extrait will last for six to eight hours or longer.

 See below for a list of perfume types, their aromatic concentrations and average longevity.